Bob Monkhouse: Stand-up comedy

 Monkhouse was a respected stand-up comedian, known for his talent at ad-libbing.
 He became much in demand as an after-dinner speaker and wrote a book about the subject, Just Say a Few Words (Lennard Publishing, 1988, 1999).

-He also became a favourite with impressionists, and, as his comedy style fell out of favour in the 1980s, he was mocked for his slickness and accused of insincerity.
+He also became a favourite with impressionists, and, as his comedy style fell out of favour in the 1980s.
 He came back into fashion during the 1990s, and an appearance on Have I Got News for You helped to restore his popularity.

 Monkhouse's final stand-up show was performed at the Albany Comedy Club in London on 25 August 2003, four months before his death.
-The show was broadcast by the BBC in 2016, November 2019 and April 2020 and in December 2023 to mark the twentieth anniversary of his death.
-Among the audience were a number of British comedians who had been personally invited by Monkhouse, including Reece Shearsmith, Jon Culshaw, David Walliams, Fiona Allen and Mark Steel.
+The show was broadcast by the BBC in 2016, November 2019, April 2020 and in December 2023 to mark the 20th anniversary of his death.
+Among the audience were a number of British comedians invited by Monkhouse, including Reece Shearsmith, Jon Culshaw, David Walliams, Fiona Allen and Mark Steel.
 The show also included a rare public appearance from Monkhouse's friend Mike Yarwood.